-Make sure the installation process is successful, activate it by clicking the link in the header like show in the image below.
+Make sure the installation process is successful, activate it by clicking the link in the header as shown in the image below.

 After you fill in your purchased email address and activation code, click on “Save & Activate”.
 You should end up on this page below.

-Let’s go ahead and now click on the install WPUF pages button to complete the initial plugin install process.
-You should now be on this page and ready to dive into the plugins features.
+Let’s go ahead and click on the install WPUF pages button to complete the initial plugin installation process.
+You should now be on this page and ready to dive into the plugin’s features.

 How To Configure WP User Front End